Tamarindo Costa Rica

 - Never hang a purse or bag on the back of your chair at a restaurant.

 - If you’re traveling with a laptop, tablet, phone, etc. keep it locked in the hotel safe when you’re not using it..
-As a precaution, you can install tracking software like the Prey Project.
+As a precaution, you can install tracking software.

 - Keep any valuables you have on you or in a small bag at your seat.
 Buses have an overhead compartment that is fine to use for most things, but you wouldn’t want to keep anything valuable up there as someone could easily grab the bag and then exit the bus.